-Golden apples, peeled, cored, and chopped, plus one apple, finely diced and tossed in lemon juice, for garnish (optional)
+4 red or golden apples, peeled, cored, and chopped, plus 1 apple, finely diced and tossed in lemon juice, for garnish (optional)

 Sour cream, for garnish (optional)